willpinha/daisy-components/README.md

 </div>

-Have you ever used DaisyUI but had difficulty putting the components together to create an amazing interface?
+Have you ever used DaisyUI but had difficulty putting the components together to create an amazing user interface?
 This catalog solves this problem!
 It contains examples of mobile-first and unique templates to inspire you.
 Cool, right?

 See all the examples in the [catalog](https://willpinha.github.io/daisy-catalog)!